ckenaston/ckenaston.github.io/pages/cv.md

 #### Other
 Assisted Ainsworth Search Committee, 2023-2024.
 Team Member, Grant Application for Randolph College, Institute on Interfaith Excellence, 2023

+## SERVICE TO THE PROFESSION

+Advisory Board Member, [_Essays in History_](https://essaysinhistoryjournal.com/), an open access journal for emerging historians, University of Virginia, 2022-2023.

+Editor, [_Essays in History_](https://essaysinhistoryjournal.com/), an open access journal for emerging historians, University of Virginia, 2019-2022.

+Associate Editor, [_Essays in History_](https://essaysinhistoryjournal.com/), an open access journal for emerging historians, University of Virginia, 2019

 ### University of Virginia, Charlottesville, VA